-Collaboration agreements set out those areas of business to be undertaken jointly with other Forces and Local Policing Bodies, whether to reduce cost, increase efficiency or increase capability to protect local people.
+Collaboration agreements set out those areas of business to be undertaken jointly with other Forces, Fire and Rescue Services and Local Policing Bodies, whether to reduce cost, increase efficiency or increase capability to protect local people.

-A Medium Term Financial Plan (MTFP) has been developed to support delivery of the Police and Crime Plan.
+A Medium Term Financial Plan (MTFP) has been developed to support delivery of the Police and Crime Plan, including the capital programme.